00mjk/dotfiles-20/README.md

    install additional modules, otherwise it will install it.
 1. Install basic packages and symlink dotfiles: `./scripts/setup` (it will backup existing dotfiles if any).
-1. Install docker and docker-compose
+1. **Docker and docker-compose**
-   * `./scripts/docker` will install Docker from the official Docker apt repository, so later it will be updated by `apt-get upgrade`
+   * `./scripts/docker` will install Docker from the official Docker apt repository, so later it can be updated with `apt-get upgrade`
-   * `./scripts/docker-compose` will install the latest docker-compose from the website, and the same script will be used for updating later
+   * `./scripts/docker-compose` will install the latest docker-compose from the official website, and the same script can be used for updating it later
 1. **mosh**: the mobile shell (<https://mosh.org>), for more flexible SSH sessions on flaky connections: `./scripts/mosh`